ThyW/plogy/readme.md

 # if you wish to view the database, you can than run from within the docker shell:
 $ sqlite3 data/sqlite.db

-# if you wish to kill the docker image, run:
+# if you wish to kill the docker image running as a deamon, run:
 $ ./run kill

-# for use of the run command use
+# for the usage of the run command, you can use:
 $ ./run -h
 ```